-DEPARTMENT INFORMATION AND GUIDELINES
+MSBM: PROGRAMME INFORMATION AND GUIDELINES

-- 1. The Mona School of Business and Management offers BSc. degrees in the following areas:
+- The Mona School of Business and Management (MSBM) offers the following undergraduate programmes:

-- Accounting (Major and Minor)
+- (a) Accounting (Major and Minor)

-- Banking and Finance (Major)
+- (b) Banking and Finance (Major)

-- Chemistry & Management (Option)

-- Entrepreneurship (Major)
+- (c) Entrepreneurship (Major)

-- Human Resource Management (Major)
+- (d) Human Resource Management (Major)

-- Management Studies (Major and Minor)
+- (e) Management Studies (Major and Minor)

-- Marketing (Major)
+- (f) Marketing (Major)

-- Operations Management (Major)
+- (g) Operations Management (Major)

-- Tourism Management (Major)
+- (h) Tourism Management (Major)

-- 2. Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.
+- Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were admitted or transferred.

-- Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.
+- Students pursuing a double majors or a major-minor combination are required to select an alternative departmental elective where a compulsory course is common to both programmes of study.

-- 4. Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.
+- 4. Where the same course is listed for both a major and a minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.

-- 5. Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
-See page 92 for Course Offering information.

-- Approval of Majors/Minors: Majors and minors are granted at the discretion of the Head of the particular unit and will depend on the following minimum criteria:
+- 5. Students must pursue and pass FOUN1013 or FOUN1019 in Year 1 of their programme.

+- 6. A Coursework Accountability Statement is